-Clayton NE
+Clayton Northeast

-On December 3, 2015, the Company entered into an option agreement to purchase a 100% interest in the Clayton NE lithium exploration property located in the Clayton Valley, Esmeralda County, Nevada.
+On December 3, 2015, the Company entered into an option agreement to purchase a 100% interest in the Clayton Northeast lithium exploration property ("Clayton NE") located in the Clayton Valley, Esmeralda County, Nevada.

-The Clayton NE property consists of 50 unpatented placer claims totaling approximately 1,000 acres (404 hectares) and is contiguous to the Silver Peak lithium mine property operated by Albemarle Corp.
-A Silver Peak lithium production well is located 45 metres from the Clayton NE western boundary.
+After additional staking completed in late 2016, the Clayton NE property consists of 55 unpatented placer claims totaling approximately 1,080 acres (473 hectares) and is contiguous to the Silver Peak lithium mine property operated by Albemarle.
+Several Silver Peak lithium production wells are located close to the Clayton NE western boundary.